 Research

-My book project examines the phenomenon of military involvement in the economy in the form of management and ownership of profit-making economic enterprises and studies its consequences for conflict processes and state repression.
-My project offers an original cross-national data on the emergence and level of military involvement in the economy from 1950 to 2019.
+My first book project examines the phenomenon of military involvement in the economy in the form of management and ownership of profit-making economic enterprises and studies its consequences for politics.
+My project offers an original cross-national data on the emergence and level of military involvement in the economy from 1950 to 2025.

-Military involvement in the economy is a common phenomena yet efforts to systematically analyze the causes and consequences of such involvements have remained minimal.
-Running household appliances factories, clothing lines, transportation agencies, mines, banks, hotels, bars, etc., are indeed unrelated to national security and are far removed from regular roles assigned to militaries.
-Such involvements have further implications for civil-military relations, the economy, military professionalism and effectiveness, and state repression.
-My book project breaks new ground on this very real phenomenon, asking why and how militaries get involved in the economy and what implications such involvements have for domestic conflict, state repression, and military effectiveness.
+Military involvement in the economy is a common phenomena yet efforts to systematically analyze the causes and effects of such involvements have remained minimal.
+My book project breaks new ground on this very real phenomenon, asking why and how militaries get involved in the economy and what implications such involvements have for various political outcomes.

 Other Research